minoa-lang/reference/src/items/unions.md

 ```
 <union-item> := { <attribute> }* [ <vis> ] [ 'mut' ] 'union' <name>  [ <generic-params> ] [ <where-clause> ] '{' <union-members> '}'
 ```
-A union item is syntactic sugar to more easily define a named [union type](../type-system/types/union-types.md).
+A union item is syntactic sugar to more easily define a named [union type].

 A union's visibility defines only the visibility of the union, and not any of its fields.